 Travel by plane to Bodø, then a ferry to Lofoten

 - Fly to Bodø (with SAS or Norwegian), take the express boat to Svolvær (ca. 3 hours).
 Then drive 35 minutes to Lillevik.
+The express ferry goes along the coast north of Bodø first, and in good weather it’s a nice little cruise.

 - Fly to Bodø, take the ferry to Moskenes (ca. 3 hours), rent a car, drive 2 hours to Lillevik.
 This ferry also takes cars.